namin/cursor-feedback/README.md

 The IDE command is only triggered if an error is detected.
 Due to programmability limitations, the error message is copied to the clipboard, and the user is left to manually paste it in the IDE.

+Automatic triggering happens when a file of a watched language or extension is saved.
+Manual triggering can be done with `Cmd-Shift-P` and typing `Trigger Cursor Feedback Manually`.

 ## Requirements

 This extension is expected to run in Cursor, but if the IDE command to trigger is changed, it could run in VSCode as well.